sirarsalih/hub-folkemuseet-mirror/README.md

 ## Continuous delivery

 Visual Studio Team Services (VSTS) is used from the Azure Portal (click on the app service -> Continuous Delivery) for building and deploying the site.
 When code is pushed to the master branch, a build is automaticaly started.
 If the build succeeds, a deploy to the Staging environment is automatically started.
 If the deploy succeeds, the Staging deployed package slot is swapped with Production.
-Test.